-The shock absorber can regulate compression damping in low- and high-speed range separately (Dual Compression Control).
-The term low and high speed refers to the movement of the shock absorber during compression and not the riding speed of the motorcycle.
+The shock absorber can regulate compression damping separately in the low-speed and high-speed ranges (Dual Compression Control).
+The term low and high speed refers to the movement of the shock absorber during compression and not the riding speed of the motor-cycle.